Jaymon/chef-cookbooks/datetime/README.md

 Setup the date and time on the server

 ## Attributes

 `node["datetime"]["timezone"]` -- the timezone the server should use (default UTC)

-## Platform

-Ubuntu 12.04, nothing else has been tested

 ## Other

 If you ever need to set the timezone by hand:

-    sudo dpkg-reconfigure tzdata
+    $ sudo timedatectl set-timezone <TIMEZONE>

+Or see what your current timezone setting is:

+    $ timedatectl

+## Platform

+Ubuntu 18.04, nothing else has been tested